f5devcentral/access-solutions/solution9/solution.rst

-Solution:  JWT Resource Server(preshared key) - BIGIP AS
+Solution:  JWT RS (preshared key) - BIGIP AS
 ===============================================================

 This solution documents all the necessary pieces required to create a basic JWT Resource Server